Craigels07/Scrabble-trainer/README.md

 Once the file has been executed the user is prompted with a message 'Enter a sentence:'.
 ## Result of Running the Program
-For example, given the sentence 'Happy dog plays in the sun', the program may return 'havel dea pipal ir sky'
+For example, given the sentence 'Happy dog plays in the sun', the program may return 'havel dea pipal ir sky'.
+If you run the program again the output will be different.